← All workflows

 What types of conflicts does the report identify?

-Does the report account for statute of limitations deadlines?
+Does the report analyze statutes of limitations?

 Can I customize the firm policy thresholds used in the analysis?